sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 ```
 Hi,

 The instance is ready.
-The customer amind should have received an email to reset their password.
+The customer admin should have received an email to reset their password.
 ```

 ### Optional: enable "private" mode